vincentchimene/printf/README.md

-This team project is part of the first year curriculum o Alx Software Engineering. _printf replicates the C standard library printf() function. this will be a great project.
+This team project is part of the first year curriculum of Alx Software Engineering. _printf replicates the C standard library printf() function. this will be a great project.